MattFlood7/MediumBot/README.md

 </p>

 ## Requirements
-MediumBot was developed under [Pyhton 2.7](https://www.python.org/downloads).
+MediumBot was developed under [Python 2.7](https://www.python.org/downloads).

 Before you can run the bot, you will need to install a few Python dependencies.